BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Concept

 Even with these changes it is necessary to stall the CPU at the transition of two basic blocks until the size of the new basic block is known.
 Therefore, this concept works best with software that contains many large basic blocks with multiple opportunities to \textit{reschedule} control-flow instructions at compile time.
 Software with a large number of small basic blocks is therefore less efficient, leading to pipeline stalls as shown in Figure \ref{tikz:pipeline_concept}.

 The worst case is a control-flow instruction that could not be rescheduled, since then the CPU needs to be stalled both for the information from the control-flow instruction as well as from the \texttt{bb} instructions.
 This case is depicted in Figure \ref{tikz:pipeline_worst_case}.
-Note, however, that code with a high number of small basic blocks is also not ideal for traditional speculative CPUs, as a high number of closely spaced branch instructions will inevitably lead to mispredictions and pipeline stalls.
+We address the performance impact of small basic blocks in Section \ref{sec:concept_optimization}.

 Overall, the rescheduling concept can be imagined as a variably-sized branch delay slot.
-The advantages of our concept over traditional branch delay slots are twofold: \begin{itemize} \item The CPU does not need special constructs for the branch delay instructions.
+There are two core advantages of our concept over traditional branch delay slots: \begin{itemize} \item The CPU does not need special constructs for the branch delay instructions.
 At the end of a basic block, the CPU can simply fetch the instruction at the target address, regardless of the type of instructions that were executed prior.
 If the basic block was sequential, the target register defaults to $PC+4$.
 If any control-flow operations were executed, the target register points to the target address. \item By having a variably-sized branch delay mechanism, the code is compatible to all hardware architectures that support the \texttt{bb} instruction.
 Since the control-flow instructions were rescheduled as early as possible, the code is optimal for those hardware architectures.
-For fixed size branch delay slots, CPUs with smaller pipelines may introduce unnecessary \texttt{nop} instructions. \end{itemize}
+For fixed size branch delay slots, CPUs with smaller pipelines may introduce unnecessary \texttt{nop} instructions. \end{itemize} See also Section~\ref{sec:concept_optimization} for further optimizations that integrate tightly with the~\texttt{bb} instruction.